Voice Therapy & Myofascial Release Therapy on Cleveland’s West Side

 The first voice therapy session always begins with a case history and acoustic and aerodynamic assessment of voice and then continues with exploring the many aspects of voice production (such as pitch, prosody, and resonance) and non-verbal communication.
 Goals of communication training are always determined by you as the client with the support of the voice pathologist and may evolve over the course of therapy.
 As gender-affirming communication training is individualized, the number of treatment sessions and length of time between treatment sessions is variable.
 Gender-affirming communication training is offered in-person or via telehealth.

 Many voice and upper airway problems have a component of muscle tension or fascial restriction and require a hands-on approach.
-There are multiple manual therapy modalities that may benefit the voice therapy client.

 -